kkbunny247/cse15l-lab-reports/lab-report-1-week-2.md

 Find your account for the CSE 15L class here: https://sdacs.ucsd.edu/~icc/index.php

-Then, in Visual Studio Code, we are going to connect to the remote computer using VSCode’s remote option.
-For reference, we’re following the steps in “Connect to a remote host” step.

-For the first step, open a terminal in VSCode (Ctrl or Command + `, or use the Terminal → New Terminal menu option).
-Your command will look like this, but with the zz replaced by the letters in your course-specific account.

-$ ssh cs15lwi22zz@ieng6.ucsd.edu
-(That’s one, five, l (not one); the one and l look very close in some fonts.)

-Since this is likely the first time you’ve connected to this server, you will probably get a message like this:

-⤇ ssh cs15lwi22zz@ieng6.ucsd.edu
+The course will be under "Additional Accounts."
+Locate your account.
+It will be something similar to this, cs15lwi22**zz**@ieng6.ucsd.edu, except the "zz" will be letters specific to your UCSD account.

+Next, open a terminal in Visual Studio Code or open a Command Prompt.
+Input the following command:

+`ssh cs15lwi22zz@ieng6.ucsd.edu`

+If the message,<br/>
-The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
+`"The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
-Are you sure you want to continue connecting (yes/no/[fingerprint])?
+Are you sure you want to continue connecting (yes/no/[fingerprint])? ` comes up, type in yes and press enter!
-I (Joe) always say yes to these messages when I’m connecting to a new server for the first time; it’s expected to get this message in that case.
-If you get this message when you’re connecting to a server you connect to often, it could mean someone is trying to listen in on or control the connection.
-This answer is a decent description of what’s going on: Ben Voigt’s answer

 So type yes and press enter, then give your password; the whole interaction should look something like this once you give your password and are logged in: